heyitsjames/elm-tutorial/en/03-subs-cmds/01-subs.md

 We use `Sub.batch` ➌ so we can listen to both of them. `batch` takes a list of subscriptions and returns one subscription which includes all of them.

-Also note that in this example our subscriptions are static, they don't change during the life our application.
+Also note that in this example our subscriptions are static -- they don't change during the life of our application.
 But they don't have to be like that.
 They could change depending on what is in the `model`, this is why we pass the model to `subscriptions`.